leferrad/meli_datachallenge2019/docs/notes.md

 - Metrics implemented:
     - **Accuracy**: The ratio of classes correctly predicted, as a quick reference of the performance of the model.
     - **Balanced accuracy**: Since there is some imbalance of the categories to predict (some classes have very few records), it is convenient to correct the accuracy to take into account the balance of the classes by averaging the recall per class over all the classes.
-    - **Precision**: This metric allows to understand how good the categories are predicted in terms of having low false positives.
+    - **F1-Score**: Obtained as a summary of the Precision (how low false positives obtained) and Recall (how exhaustive is the model predicting) computed through the harmonic mean.
 A micro averaging is used to deal with imbalance of classes.
-    - **Recall**: Metric used to understand how exhaustive the models are in terms of predicting all the available instances of classes.
-Computed a micro average to deal with imbalance of classes.
-    - **F1-Score**: Obtained as a summary of the Precision and Recall computed (micro avg) through the harmonic mean.

 - Some considerations
     - Initialization is important (e.g. from uniform to glorot results improved)